vaeb80/python-query-objects-lab-nyc-career-ds-102218/README.md

 # returns the mean age of all person instance objects)
 ```

+    29.666666666666668

-> **note:** As we can see above, we no longer need to pass in a reference to the Person class in our arguments since we are using the Person class to call these methods.
+> **Note:** As we can see above, we no longer need to pass in a reference to the Person class in our arguments since we are using the Person class to call these methods.
 We will still need to pass those arguments into the Query class methods, however.

 ## Summary

 In this lab, we practiced using a local class as a module to create a separation of concerns for our program.
 By defining a Query class that operates on our other class(es), we were able to make our code cleaner and [D.R.Y.](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)er.
-We can define our query methods in the Query class and import them into any other class we'd like to instead of defining the same methods in each class.
+We can define our query methods in the Query class and import them into any other class we'd like instead of defining the same methods in each class we make.
 Great work!
 Feel free to continue practicing by defining other classes more methods to use with the Query class.